Aortic Fellowship Programme

 Grants

-The Fellowship Programme costs €10,500 and Fellows have the option to fund themselves or apply for a ESVS Fellowship Grant (subject to availability) through a competitive application process.
+The Fellowship Programme costs €10,500 for self-funded applicants.
+Fellows have the option to fund themselves or apply for a ESVS Fellowship Grant (subject to availability) through a competitive application process.

 Self-Funded Applicants

 Join the programme independently and cover the full cost of your educational journey.
+Places are limited and at the disretion of the ESVS.
 This option offers flexibility for professionals or institutions that wish to directly invest in aortic surgery training.
-Travel to and accommodation at the workshop locations are not covered by the ESVS.
+Travel to and accommodation at the workshop locations are not included in the fee.

 Applications from individuals without ESVS memberships are accepted.